OpenTreeHole/treehole_next/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/OpenTreeHole/treehole_next/issues/new) or [Submit PRs](https://github.com/OpenTreeHole/treehole_next/compare).

-We are now in rapid development, any contribution would be great help.
+We are now in rapid development, any contribution would be of great help.
 For the developing roadmap, please visit [this issue](https://github.com/OpenTreeHole/treehole_next/issues/1).

 ### Contributors